spryker/spryker-docs/docs/scos/dev/developer-guides/202001.0/development-guide/front-end/yves/atomic-frontend/managing-the-components/creating-a-component.md

 ---
 title: Creating a Component
 originalLink: https://documentation.spryker.com/v4/docs/t-create-component
+originalArticleId: 2fefc85f-fe20-446a-a91f-c1047057134b
 redirect_from:
   - /v4/docs/t-create-component
   - /v4/docs/en/t-create-component
 ---

-As Spryker Shop implements the [Component Model](https://documentation.spryker.com/v4/docs/atomic-frontend#component-model), adding new functionality to it usually means implementing a new component.
+As Spryker Shop implements the [Component Model](/docs/scos/dev/developer-guides/202001.0/development-guide/front-end/yves/atomic-frontend/atomic-frontend-general-overview.html#component-model), adding new functionality to it usually means implementing a new component.
 In this document, we shall review creation of a new component on the example of a simple block that displays the count of DOM elements of a certain type.
 To implement it:

 ## 1. Create Component Folder
 First of all, you need to create a folder on the file system where all component files will be located.
 By default, project level components are located under `src/Pyz/Yves/ShopUi/Theme/default/components`.
 This folder should contain subfolders for each component type (_atoms_, _molecules_, _organisms_).
 A links counter is a simple molecule, so it will be created under the **molecules** subfolder.
 Per naming conventions, the folder name follows [Kebab Case](http://wiki.c2.com/?KebabCase): `src/Pyz/Yves/ShopUi/Theme/default/components/molecules/new-component-counter`.